cdcrabtree/plotrr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed to functions and updated the package documentation.
+* Fixed a missing link in the README.MD file.

 ## Test environments
 * local OS X install